Watermarking Text Data on Large Language Models for Dataset Copyright: Related Works

 \section{Related Works}

-\textbf{Backdoor techniques in LLMs.}~~ Backdoor attacks have recently been one of the most widespread security problems in the NLP area, where various backdoor attack techniques are proposed for the most popular NLP models~\cite{kurita2020weight,sun2020natural,chen2021badnl,yang2021rethinking,qi2021turn,qi2021hidden,li2021backdoor,qi2021mind}.
+\textbf{Backdoors in LLMs.}~~Backdoor attacks have recently been one of the most widespread security problems in the NLP area, where various backdoor attack techniques are proposed for the most popular NLP models~\cite{kurita2020weight,sun2020natural,chen2021badnl,yang2021rethinking,qi2021turn,qi2021hidden,li2021backdoor,qi2021mind}.
 For example, \citet{qi2021hidden} and \citet{sun2020natural} aim to hide their attack trigger to avoid detection, and \citet{li2021backdoor} propose the layerwise backdoor attacks for pre-trained models.
-Recently, \citet{shi2023badgpt} investigate the security vulnerabilities of LLMs, and propose backdoor attacks to InstructGPT \cite{ouyang2022training} against the RL fine-tuning.
-However, to our best knowledge, none of the previous works try to apply backdoor techniques for protecting the privacy of LLMs.
+Recently, \citet{shi2023badgpt} investigated the security vulnerabilities of LLMs and proposed backdoor attacks to InstructGPT \cite{ouyang2022training} against the RL fine-tuning.
+However, to our best knowledge, none of the previous works try to apply backdoor techniques for protecting the privacy of text data for LLMs.

-\textbf{Membership inference on LLMs.}~~ Membership inference problem was firstly explored on CV models \cite{shokri2017membership,yeom2018privacy,he2020segmentations,liu2021encodermi,paul2021defending} and receives a lot of attention on NLP models \cite{yang2021vulnerability,song2019auditing,song2020information,mireshghallah2022quantifying,jagannatha2021membership}. \cite{song2020information} investigate how the membership information of infrequent training text can be revealed in text embedding models. \citet{hisamoto2020membership} study how a particular sentence pair can be identified to train a machine translation model.
-Existing membership inference approaches are mainly developed from the perspective of privacy attackers who want to retrieve private membership information of the data owner.
-Thus, such methods require rich prior information such as training data distribution to implement membership inference, which makes it impractical for a user to adapt to protect data.
-This motivates us to design a user-friendly protection method (i.e., \textup{TextMarker}) requiring far less information to achieve membership inference.
+\textbf{Membership inference on LLMs.}~~ Membership inference problem was first explored on CV models \cite{shokri2017membership,yeom2018privacy,he2020segmentations,liu2021encodermi,paul2021defending} and receives a lot of attention on NLP models \cite{yang2021vulnerability,song2019auditing,song2020information,mireshghallah2022quantifying,jagannatha2021membership}. \cite{song2020information} investigate how the membership information of infrequent training text can be revealed in text embedding models. \citet{hisamoto2020membership} study how a particular sentence pair can be identified to train a machine translation model.
+Existing membership inference approaches are mainly developed from the perspective of privacy attackers who want to retrieve the private membership information of the data owner.
+Thus, such methods require rich prior information, such as training data distribution to implement membership inference, which makes it impractical for a user to adapt to protect data.
+This motivates us to design a user-friendly protection method (i.e., \method) requiring far less information to achieve membership inference.